By: Sharon Aron Baron

-Behring was instrumental in adding an interchange connecting his new land west of the Sunshine State Parkway, now known as the Florida Turnpike, to his buyers of his new homes.
-Before 1971, the only way across , was through a tunnel which only fit one car at a time.
+Behring was instrumental in adding an interchange connecting his new land west of the Sunshine State Parkway, now known as the Florida Turnpike, to the buyers of his new homes.
+Before 1971, the only way across was through a tunnel which only fit one car at a time.

 Behring helped build Tamarac Lakes, but his largest communities were the Mainlands – where homes started at $8,900, and the Woodlands Country Club – where homes started at $20,000.

 Behring lived in The Woodlands for several years with his wife and his children.
 His custom home still stands today off of Woodlands Boulevard.
 It now has a gate in front of it, something his son Jeffrey Behring, who lived there as a teenager, said it didn’t have while he was growing up.

 The clubhouses in the communities were very busy during those days, and bingo night was a big night.

 “My mother got into going to bingo,” said Behring.
 “We knew if it was Thursday because every Thursday night I’d call her and say, ‘Will you come over for dinner?’”

 ‘“Well, I’m tired tonight,’” she’d say, and we knew she was going to bingo.”